cleggie66/myCare/README.md

 ## Intro
-* This application is a mockup medical portal for patients to pick out docotrs, book appointments, find hospitals, and research medical specalties
+* This application is a mockup medical portal for patients to pick out doctors, book appointments, find hospitals, and research medical specalties

 ## Technologies used on this project
 * Python